The Northern Lights

-The northern lights occur within a geographic area referred to as the aurora zone.
+The northern lights most commonly occur within the geographic area beneath the auroral oval.
 It encompasses latitudes between 60 and 75 degrees and takes in Iceland, northern parts of Sweden, Finland, Norway, Russia, Canada and Alaska as well as southern Greenland.

 However, aurora activity is not consistent and the auroral oval – the appearance of light as a ring around the poles – constantly shifts.
 Therefore strong aurora in Sweden do not necessarily mean strong aurora in Canada and vice versa.
 The oval is tracked by space weather stations and is shown in forecast modules (see the ovation map below).

 Northern Scandinavia and Iceland offer the most accessible destinations from the UK for viewing the northern lights, but there are recognised locations throughout the zone that offer optimum conditions for sightings.
 It is important to be away from any sources of artificial light, such as street lighting, whereas you do want to be near open spaces offering big sky viewing.

 - Read our 5-step guide to capturing the northern lights on camera

 Aurora Sky Station, Sweden

 - Located in Abisko National Park in Swedish Lapland, Aurora Sky Station is one of the best locations in the world for observing the northern lights